 Degrees: BA, Yale; MA, University of North Carolina, Chapel Hill; PhD, University of Texas at Austin

-Specialty: Irish literature, drama, performance theory, gender studies, LGBTQ literature, modern British fiction, and crime fiction.
+Specialty: Twentieth and twenty-first century Irish literature, drama, performance theory, gender studies, LGBTQ literature, modern British fiction, and crime fiction.

 Susan Cannon Harris teaches in the Department of English and the Keough Institute for Irish Studies.
+Her book Irish Drama and the Other Revolutions was published by Edinburgh University Press in 2017.
 Harris's first book, Gender and Modern Irish Drama, was published in 2002 and won two awards.
 She has also published articles in PMLA, Theatre Journal, Modern Drama, James Joyce Quarterly, Eire-Ireland, Victorian Literature and Culture, Twentieth-Century Literature, Breac, and The Emily Dickinson Journal.
-She is finishing a book manuscript about Irish playwrights and the political and cultural left.

 - “Mobilizing Maurya: J. M. Synge, Bertolt Brecht, and the Militant Mother.”
 Modern Drama 56.1 (2013): 38-59.
 Honorable Mention, Best Paper Prize, Modern Drama 2013.

 - “Synge and Gender.”
 The Cambridge Companion to J. M. Synge.
 P. J. Mathews, ed.
 Cambridge University Press, 2009.
 104-116.

 - “Mixed Marriage: Sheridan, Macklin, and the Hybrid Audience.”
 Players, Playwrights, Playhouses: Investigating Performance, 1660-1800.
 Michael Cordner and Peter Holland, eds.
 Basingstoke: Palgrave Macmillan, 2007.